lumol-org/lumol/doc/src/input/intro.md

 version = 1
 ```

-The purpose of the `version` key is to make changes to the input file format,
+Introducing a `version` key helps us to make changes to the input file format
-while keeping compatibility with the previous input format.
+while keeping compatibility with previous formats.
 Please note that
-while Lumol have not reach version 1.0, no guarantee is made on input file
-compatibility.
+Lumol is not in version 1.0 yet and we currently cannot guarantee compatibility
+for input files.

 ## Units in input

 The unit of a value can be defined by a specific string, which will be parsed
-and converted to the [internal unit system](input/units.html).
+and converted to the [internal unit system](concepts/units.html).
 If there is no unit in the string, the internal unit for this type is used.
-No consistency check is performed, and it is up to the code users to check the
+No consistency check is performed, and it is up to you to check the given units.
-given units.

 ```toml
 # Here, 'cutoff' is a distance